daxpress/Chip8Emulator/README.md

 * The app uses [`SDL2`](https://github.com/libsdl-org/SDL) library to render the game, which is fetched automatically by `Conan`

-* The tests are implemented using [`CLove-Unit`](https://github.com/fdefelici/clove-unit) header-only library, which is already included into the repository
+* The tests are implemented using [`CLove-Unit`](https://github.com/fdefelici/clove-unit) header-only library, which is already included into the repository by `Conan`